You can configure the start, failover, and failback of cluster resources to happen manually or automatically.

 With the resourcemode set to AUTO, the resource automatically starts on a server when the cluster is first brought up.
 If the resource mode is set to MANUAL, you can manually start the resource on a server when you want, instead of having it automatically start when servers in the cluster are brought up.

-With the resourcemode set to AUTO, the resource automatically starts on the next server in the Assigned Nodes list in the event of a hardware or software failure.
+With the resourcemode set to AUTO, the resource automatically starts on the next server in the Preferred Nodes list if there is a hardware or software failure.
 If the resource mode is set to MANUAL, you can intervene after a failure occurs and before the resource is moved to another node.

 With the resourcemode set to DISABLE, the resource does not fail back to its most preferred node when the most preferred node rejoins the cluster.
 If the resource mode is set to AUTO, the resource automatically fails back to its most preferred node when the most preferred node rejoins the cluster.
 Set the resource mode to MANUAL to prevent the resource from moving back to its preferred node when that node is brought back online, until you are ready to allow it to happen.